celesrodriguez/digit-recognizer/README.md

 We implement a digit classifier and we test it on Kaggle Contest.
 We train our classifier using k-fold cross-validation to reduce overfitting.
 The following methods are implemented:
 1) kNN: for each sample we search the k Nearest Neighbours and we guess its label based on proximity.
-2) PCA + kNN: We use the Tterative Power Method for approximating the dominant eigenvalue and we use Deflation techniques.
+2) PCA + kNN: We use the Iterative Power Method for approximating the dominant eigenvalue and we use Deflation techniques.
 Then, we combine it with kNN.

 The main purpose is to iteratively achieve better results on metrics such as recall and accuracy.